Car Detail Page FINANCE

 The 2912cc Engine is a relatively lazy, under-stressed unit pushing out 145bhp, but it lends itself to simple but effective tuning, so this car has a Gas-Flowed Cylinder Head, Free-Flow Exhaust Manifold, uprated Twin SU HS6 Carburettors and a Fast Road Camshaft which has given this engine a boost in power of at least 40bhp which really does transform its performance.

 Mr Kerlick hardly drove the car after completion of these works and he sold it to a Mr Watkins in Pontyclun, Wales in February 2002 with only 58 miles on the speedometer since the rebuild.
-It was subsequently sold by Sussex Sports Cars in to the current owner in August 2013 at a cost of £29,000 when the mileage was only 4,465 miles.
+It was subsequently sold by Sussex Sports Cars in to the current owner in August 2013 at a cost of £29,000 when the car had only covered 4,465 miles since its rebuild.

 During his 6 years of ownership, he has maintained the car meticulously and the total mileage since the restoration is now 7,150.
 He has had various upgrades and maintenance carried out by specialists 'MG Motorsport' in Bovingdon, Hertfordshire and 'Enginuity' in Acton, London W3 and has spent in total a further £17,350 on the car.